EU-Citizens

 The residence title must be proven by presenting the residence card.

 Students with other residence titles (e.g. § 25 Para.
 3, Para.
 4 Sentence 2, Para.
 5, 30- 34 or according to § 36a AufenthG) can also receive education grants according to BAföG.
-In some cases, students must also have resided in Germany for at least 15 months.
+In those cases, students must also have resided in Germany for at least 15 months.
 The residence title must be proven by presenting the residence card.

 The personal requirements may be based on other circumstances.
 In this respect, we recommend submitting an application for educational support (BAföG) to the Department for Grants in any case, so that all prerequisites and possibilities are checked.